What’s this all about?

 Alternative installation method with the TorBox installation script

-Alternatively, you can download the latest version of Raspberry Pi OS Lite (64-bit) or use the Raspberry Pi Imager and choose, under Operating System, Raspberry Pi OS (other), the Raspberry Pi OS Lite (64-bit) image.
+Alternatively, you can download the latest version of Raspberry Pi OS Lite (64-bit) and choose, under Operating System, Raspberry Pi OS (other), the Raspberry Pi OS Lite (64-bit) image.
 With the Raspberry Pi Imager, you can also setup a Hostname, SSH, WiFi AP, username (use torbox), and your preferred password for a headless installation.
 If the username is not set, starting up the Raspberry Pi OS for the first time, the first-boot wizard enforces the creation of a new user account –> use torbox and your preferred password.
 Optionally, localize your installation with raspi-config.
 Ensure stable Internet connectivity, download and execute our installation script (for options, use --help):

 cd